With the traditional Slovenian food we can prove to you that the saying “love goes through the stomach” is true. Hope you are not too hungry 😉

-Our grandmothers loved to cook Slovenian food called Jota.
-There were fewer foods in the winter so the housewives had to be quite resourceful.
-Turnip and cabbage, potatoes and beans are common residents of the home cellar, and excellent as they can be prepared in many ways.
-Today you can order Jota practically in any mountain cottage, or if made at home, you can save it in your freezer for many days.
+Our grandmothers loved to cook Jota.
+As there were fewer foods in the winter the housewives had to be quite clever with the use of the ingredients.
+Turnip, cabbage, potatoes and beans were very common residents of the home cellar, as they could be prepared in many ways.
+That is why today Jota is available practically in any mountain cottage and can be saved in a freezer for many days.

-Močnik is an old Slovenian food that began to appear in the Lower Carniola (Dolenjska) kitchen.
+Močnik is an old Slovenian food that originated in the Lower Carniola (Dolenjska) kitchen.
 They made it from various types of flour.
-Most popular Močniks’ are milk, buckwheat or corn.
+Most popular Močniks’ are milk, buckwheat and corn.
 In some places, they also stir them into a clear soup.

 9. Prežganka (»Prežgana župa«)

-Prežganka is a soup.
-It is made by roasting and browning the flour (on an olive oil), then adding the water and salt, and once it boils, a scrambled egg is added to it.
+Prežganka is a soup, made by roasting and browning the flour, adding the water and salt, and once it boils, a scrambled egg is added.
 It is a typical dish of Trieste countryside.
 However, they also make it across the whole Slovenia as a dietary supplements for digestive disorders.

 10. Štefani Pečenka

-Štefani pečenka is a meat loaf with hard boiled eggs, which is very easy to make.
-It is a classical Slovenian food and is especially welcomed during certain holidays (e.g. Easter Holidays).
+Štefani pečenka is a meat loaf with hard boiled eggs, that is very easy to make.
+It is a classical Slovenian food and especially welcomed during certain holidays (e.g. Easter Holidays).

 Did you like our article?